matrobert/matrobert.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Research at <a href='https://coe.nuhs.edu.sg/centre-for-healthy-longevity'> NUHS Centre for Healthy Longevity </a>, Singapore
+subtitle: <a href='https://coe.nuhs.edu.sg/centre-for-healthy-longevity'> NUHS Centre for Healthy Longevity</a>, Singapore

 profile:
   align: right